wp-plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V3.0.1 =
+Textdomain was changed.
+We updated all functionality for wordpress 4.3.1.

 = V3.0.0 =
 We updated all functionality for wordpress 4.2.4.
 BWS plugins section was updated.